Documentation Index

 - Regular audits: Identify and remove unused permissions over time

-- Dual authorization: Require both function execution role AND resource policy allowances
+- Dual authorisation: Require both function execution role AND resource policy allowances

 Event Source Protection